 The SBA requires your lender to determine whether to forgive your PPP loan within 60 days of receiving your application for forgiveness.

-Think of it this way.
+If you do get the opportunity to apply, think of it this way.
 If your application proves successful, the hour you spend gathering the necessary documentation, completing your application, and submitting it to the lender of your choice could be the most profitable hour you spend at work this entire year.

 Are you planning to apply for a loan through the Paycheck Protection Program?